true

 DESCRIPTION OF HABITAT

 Dreketi is a river and estuary located on the north coast of Vanua Levu Island in Fiji.
 The Dreketi River has a large catchment of ~85,000 hectares and is one of the deepest rivers in Fiji with a depth of up to 4.5 m (Jorquera et al. 2020; Paris 2020).
 The estuary has a large alluvial fan that is usually shallow (<3 m) but with a depth of up to ~8 m.
-Extensive mangrove forests line the lower reaches of the river and the estuary coastline.
-The area is influenced by a tropical marine climate with a wet/cyclone season (November–April) and a dry season (May–October; Jorquera et al. 2020).
-Cyclones impact sediment discharge, with up to 40% of the annual sediment load linked to a cyclone event (Jorquera et al. 2020).
-Salinity levels recorded during a fishing survey in the area during January–February 2020 had a mean of 26.9 ppt (range = 13.3–31.7 ppt) in the estuary, and a mean of 18.4 ppt (range = 0–30.6) in the river (Paris 2020).
+Extensive mangrove forests line the lower reaches river and estuary coastline.
+The area is influenced by tropical marine climate wet cyclone season (November–April) dry (May–October; Jorquera et al. 2020).
+Cyclones impact sediment discharge, 40% annual load linked event (Jorquera Salinity levels recorded during fishing survey in January–February 2020 had mean 26.9 ppt (range =13.3–31.7 ppt) estuary, 18.4 0–30.6) (Paris 2020).

 This Important Shark and Ray Area is benthopelagic and is delineated from inshore and surface waters (0 m) to 8 m based on the bathymetry of the area.